 If you meet all of the above criteria, you may be considered for a reduced-points offer of a place on your chosen programme.

-For applicants who meet all of the above criteria, TU Dublin offer an approximate points reduction up to 12.5% on the required points for each programme, subject to some rounding.
+For applicants who meet all of the above criteria, TU Dublin offers an approximate points reduction of up to 12.5% on the required points for each programme, subject to some rounding.
 Thus, you must achieve at least 87.5% of the points requirement for your preferred programme.

 Prioritisation – DARE and HEAR